furkancetkin/Nodejs-Patikadev/README.md

 # Nodejs-Patikadev
- It is for my homeworks of patika.dev
+ It is for homeworks of patika.dev